-One of the objectives of the Student Housing Mural Project is to celebrate the creative work, history and narratives in the local community.
+One of the objectives of the University Housing Mural Project is to celebrate the creative work, history and narratives in the local community.
 According to the artist, the mural project entitled Survival Guide “fosters an environment for students who are learning to learn, exploring themselves and their peers, struggling and transforming, and experiencing joy.”

 Lessons from Wise Woman (Tongva Elder Julia Bogany), Grandmother Oak Tree, and Hands, 2018.